abubinski/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

     ```azurecli-interactive
     az aks nodepool update \
         --resource-group myResourceGroup \
         --cluster-name myAKSCluster \
         --name myvmpool \
         --update-cluster-autoscaler \
-      --node-vm-size "Standard_D2_v3" \
+        --node-vm-size "Standard_D4s_v3" \
         --min-count 2 \
         --max-count 5
     ```

 ### Update a Virtual Machines node pool from manual mode to cluster autoscaler enabled

 >[!Note]
 > Updating a manual mode Virtual Machines node pool to auto is only allowed when the node pool only has one manual scale profile.

+If your Virtual Machine node pool has multiple manual scale profiles, you must remove all manual scale profiles except for the selected size you want for autoscaling purposes.
+See the following example which deletes the manual scale profile in node pool "myvmpool" for VM size `Standard_D8s_v3`:

+    ```azurecli-interactive
+    az aks nodepool manual-scale delete \
+        --resource-group myResourceGroup \
+        --cluster-name myAKSCluster \
+        --name myvmpool \
+        --current-vm-sizes "Standard_D8s_v3"
+     ```

 The following example updates VIrtual Machines nodepool *myvmpool* in the cluster named *myAKSCluster* from `Manual` mode to `Auto` mode:

     ```azurecli-interactive
     az aks nodepool update \
         --resource-group myResourceGroup \
         --cluster-name myAKSCluster \
         --name myvmpool \
         --enable-cluster-autoscaler \
         --min-count 2 \
         --max-count 5
     ```

  ### Disable cluster autoscaler in Virtual Machines node pool